Hamiltonians for polaron models with subcritical ultraviolet singularities: Introduction

 This theorem is proved at the end of Section~\ref{sect:constr}.
-The operator $T$ is constructed explicitly by an iterative procedure with the finite number of iterations
+The operator $T$ is constructed explicitly by an iterative procedure with number of iterations

+Note that our conditions on $\gamma$, $\alpha$ are exactly such that $n_*$ is finite.
 The operator $R$ is given as a function of $T$ in Proposition~\ref{prop:R}.

-The condition $(1-G_T)\Psi \in D(H_0)$ prescribes the behaviour of $\Psi \in D(H)$ at large momentum, respectively the singularities of ist Fourier transform.
-Since $T$ presverves the boson number, it can be read as a the relation between
+The condition $(1-G_T)\Psi \in D(H_0)$ prescribes the behaviour of $\Psi \in D(H)$ at large momentum, respectively the singularities of its Fourier transform.
+Since $T$ preserves the boson number, it can be read as a the relation between

 for $n\in \N$.
 Expanding the resolvent of $H_0+T$ in $G_T$, one finds the leading contribution